-The depletion for natural gas interests increased by 50% for Q1 2022 compared to Q1 2021.
-The increase was primarily the result of increased gas produced and sold, additional capital expenditure, and a reduction in estimated proved reserves.
+The depletion for natural gas interests increased by 104% for Q2 2022 and by 75% for the six months ended June 30, 2022 over the comparable prior year periods.
+The increases were primarily the result of increased gas produced and sold, additional capital expenditure, and a reduction in estimated proved reserves.